How To Feed A Loon

 You can easily substitute chicken for the shrimp.
 Season it with salt and pepper and cook it in a skillet with olive oil over medium heat until cooked through.
 Grilling the chicken is great, too.
 Slice, or roughly chop, and add to the sauce during the final stage of the recipe.

-If you prefer to not use wine during the cooking process, double the stock, and 1 tablespoon of a good vinegar, such as balsamic or apple cider.
+If you prefer not to use wine during the cooking process, double the stock and add 1 tablespoon of a good vinegar, such as balsamic or apple cider.

 You can use your favorite type of pasta, but we find the long pasta works great with the sauce.
-Such as bucatini, spaghetti, or fettucini.
+Such as bucatini, spaghetti, or fettuccini.

-This dish is best served right off the stove, but you can cook the shrimp a couple hours in advance.
-The pasta can be cooked, drained, and then tossed with some olive oil and then covered, up to several hours before serving.
+This dish is best served right off the stove, but you can cook the shrimp a couple of hours in advance.
+The pasta can be cooked, drained, and then tossed with some olive oil, and then covered, up to several hours before serving.

 Nutrition